MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-desktop/treeview.md

 ---
-layout: entry
+layout: entry-desktop
 title: "Treeview"
-description: "How to code and test accessible treeviews for desktop applications"
+description: "How to test accessible treeviews for desktop applications"
 categories: controls